Seal of Washington, D.C.: Usage

 The use of the Great Seal of the District of Columbia is prohibited except if permission is obtained by the Secretary of the District of Columbia, the current holder of the insignia.
 The display or use of the seal is reserved for official purposes.
-All requests for permission to use or reproduce the Seal of the District of Columbia must be submitted in writing to the Secretary prior to its use by an agency head for any purpose.
-Determinations about the use of the Seal are solely within the discretion of the Secretary of the District of Columbia.
+All requests for permission to use or reproduce the Seal of the District of Columbia must be submitted in writing to the Secretary before its use by an agency head for any purpose.
+Determinations about the use of the seal are solely within the discretion of the Secretary of the District of Columbia.
 The Mayor issues rules regarding the size and form of the seal.